 10.55.905 GRADUATION REQUIREMENTS (1) As a minimum, a school district's requirements for graduation shall include a total of 20 units of study that enable all students to meet the content standards and content-specific grade-level learning progressions.
-(1) As a minimum, a school district's requirements for graduation shall include a total of 20 units of study that the content standards and content-specific grade-level grade-band learning progressions.
-Students may demonstrate achievement through a flexible system of pupil-centered learning.
-(2) In order to meet the content and performance standards, the following 13 units shall be part of the 20 units required for all students to graduate: (a) 4 units of English language arts; (b) 2 units of mathematics; (c) 2 units of social studies; (d) 2 units of science; (e) 1 unit of health enhancement, with 1/2 unit each year for two years; (f) 1 unit of arts; and 1 unit of career and technical education.
-(2) In order for students to graduate, they must meet the content and performance standards.
+(2) In order to meet the content and performance standards, the following 13 units shall be part of the 20 units required for all students to graduate: (a) 4 units of English language arts; (b) 2 units of mathematics; (c) 2 units of social studies; (d) 2 units of science; (e) 1 unit of health enhancement, with 1/2 unit each year for two years; (f) 1 unit of arts; and 1 unit of career and technical education. content and performance standards.
 The the following 13 units shall be part of the 20 units.
-The required units may be satisfied by an equivalent course that meets the district's curriculum and assessment requirements, which are aligned with each of the content standards required for all students to graduate: (a) 4 units of English language arts; (b) 2 units of mathematics; (c) 2 units of social studies (including a 1⁄2 unit of Civics or Government); (d) 2 units of science; (e) 1 unit of health enhancement and physical education, with 1/2 unit each year for two years; (f) 1 unit of art; (g) 1 unit of career and technical education; and (h) 1⁄2 unit of economics or financial literacy within the 2 (3) Units of credit earned in any Montana high school accredited by the Board of Public Education shall be accepted by all Montana high schools.
-(4) In accordance with the policies of the local board of trustees, students may be graduated from high school with less than four years enrollment. units of social studies, the 2 units of mathematics, or the 1 unit of career and technical education, (3) Units of credit earned in any Montana high school accredited by the Board of Public Education shall be accepted by all Montana high schools.
+The required units may be satisfied by an equivalent course that meets the district's curriculum and assessment requirements, which are aligned with each of the content standards required for all students to graduate: (a) 4 units of English language arts; (b) 2 units of mathematics; (c) 2 units of social studies (including a 1⁄2 unit of Civics or Government); (d) 2 units of science.; (e) 1 unit of health enhancement and physical education, with 1/2 unit each year for two years; (f) 1 unit of art; (g) 1 unit of career and technical education; and Highlighting a proficiency-based model and existing flexibility for high school graduation units to be earned with an equivalent course that meets the district's curriculum and assessment requirements.
+Enhancing High School graduation requirements to include Civics/Government and Economic or Financial Literacy.
+The recommended change would be within the existing required 20 credits not additional to.
+Flexibility has been built in to allow local school districts to determine if they would provide Economic or Financial Literacy within Social Studies, Mathematics, or CTE courses.
+Removing the requirement that health and physical education occur with 1⁄2 unit each year for two years to provide more flexibility for student schedules.
+(3) Units of credit earned in any Montana high school accredited by the Board of Public Education shall be (3) Units of credit earned in any Montana high school accredited by the Board of Public Education shall be accepted by all Montana high schools.
+(4) In accordance with the policies of the local board of trustees, students may be graduated from high school with less than four years enrollment. accepted by all Montana high schools.
 (4) In accordance with the policies of the local board of trustees, students may be graduated from high school with less than four years enrollment.